feathersui/feathersui-website/docs/haxe-openfl/button.md

 var skin = new RectangleSkin();
 skin.border = SolidColor(1.0, 0x999999);
 skin.fill = SolidColor(0xcccccc);
+skin.width = 64.0;
+skin.height = 32.0;
 button.backgroundSkin = skin;
 ```

-The [`border`](https://api.feathersui.com/current/feathers/skins/RectangleSkin.html#border) and [`fill`](https://api.feathersui.com/current/feathers/skins/RectangleSkin.html#fill) properties of the [`RectangleSkin`](https://api.feathersui.com/current/feathers/skins/RectangleSkin.html) are used to adjust its appearance.
-They support a variety of values from solid colors to gradients to bitmaps.
+The [`border`](https://api.feathersui.com/current/feathers/skins/BaseGraphicsPathSkin.html#border) and [`fill`](https://api.feathersui.com/current/feathers/skins/BaseGraphicsPathSkin.html#fill) properties of the [`RectangleSkin`](https://api.feathersui.com/current/feathers/skins/RectangleSkin.html) are used to adjust its appearance.
+They support a variety of values — from solid colors to gradients to bitmaps.

+The button automatically calculates its preferred size based on the initial dimensions of its background skin (accounting for some other factors too, like the dimensions of the text and icon), so it's important to set a skin's `width` and `height` properties to appropriate values to use in this calculation.

-> See [Graphics API skins](./graphics-api-skins.md) for more details about how to use [`RectangleSkin`](https://api.feathersui.com/current/feathers/skins/RectangleSkin.html) — along with the [`LineStyle`](https://api.feathersui.com/current/feathers/graphics/LineStyle.html) and [`FillStyle`](https://api.feathersui.com/current/feathers/graphics/FillStyle.html) enums that change its border and fill appearance.
+> See [Graphics API skins](./graphics-api-skins.md) for more details about how to use [`RectangleSkin`](https://api.feathersui.com/current/feathers/skins/RectangleSkin.html) with the [`LineStyle`](https://api.feathersui.com/current/feathers/graphics/LineStyle.html) and [`FillStyle`](https://api.feathersui.com/current/feathers/graphics/FillStyle.html) enums that change its border and fill appearance.

 The appearance of the button's border or fill may be customized to change based on the button's current state, such as when the button is pressed down, the mouse is hovering over it, or the button is disabled.
 In the next example, a call to the skin's [`setFillForState()`](https://api.feathersui.com/current/feathers/skins/RectangleSkin.html#setFillForState) method makes it switch to a different fill when the button's [`DOWN`](https://api.feathersui.com/current/feathers/controls/ButtonState.html#DOWN) state is active.